paylike/plugin-ubercart-8.x/README.md

 1. Create a live account
 1. Create an app key for your Drupal website
 1. Upload the ```uc_paylike.zip``` trough the Drupal Admin (You can also find the latest release at https://www.drupal.org/project/uc_paylike)
 1. Download and install the Paylike PHP Library version 1.0.5 or newer from https://github.com/paylike/php-api/releases.
-Use `composer require paylike/php-api` in the vendors folder
+Use `composer require paylike/php-api` in the vendors folder.
+If you use `composer require drupal/uc_paylike` you can skip this step.
 1. Activate the plugin through the 'Extend' screen in Drupal.
-1. Visit your Ubercart Store Administration page, Configuration section, and enable the gateway under the Payment methods.
+1. Visit your Ubercart Store Administration page, Configuration section, and enable the gateway under the Payment methods. (admin/store/config/payment)
-       (admin/store/config/payment)
 1. Select the default credit transaction type.
 This ˘module supports immediate or delayed capture modes.
 Immediate capture will be done when users confirm their orders.
 In delayed mode administrator should capture the money manually from orders administration page (admin/store/orders/view).
 Select an order and click "Process card" button in Payment block on the top.
 Check "PRIOR AUTHORIZATIONS" block to manually capture a needed amount of money.
 1. Insert Paylike API keys, from https://app.paylike.io (admin/store/config/payment/method/credit_card)

 ## Updating settings